-It’s a team effort that mixes efficient cleaning products, with smart cleaning tools, and the right qualifications to control the use of resources in the field.
-Professional cleaning isn’t only about changing old chemical products with new ones in line with industry legislation.
-It also includes reducing the consumption of power and water while using equipment that doesn’t affect air quality and extends the life of surfaces.
+It’s a team effort that includes efficient cleaning products, smart cleaning tools, and the right qualifications to control the use of resources in the field.
+We should go beyond changing old chemical products with new ones in line with industry legislation.
+Eco-friendly cleaning includes reducing the consumption of power and water, as well as using equipment that doesn’t affect air quality and extends the life of surfaces.

 The trends in the cleaning industry affect cleaners in multiple ways, even more as they also change customer expectations.
 Businesses that want to thrive in 2019 and beyond should provide clients with seamless possibilities to order and pay.

-Booking cleaning services directly on the website, using chatbots to get more information about specific services, pre-authorized payment methods, are just some of the services clients today expect from a cleaning company.
+Customers should be able to book cleaning services directly on the website.
+Or, to use chatbots to get more information about specific services.
+Also, pre-authorized payment methods make another type of the services that clients expect from a cleaning company.

-Transparency is another critical element of getting new customers.
+Transparency, too, is a critical factor for getting new customers.
 For instance, people are looking for websites that allow them to schedule flexible cleaning hours and have a price quote online within seconds.

 With almost 40 million social media users in the UK, professional cleaners can’t ignore the power of social networks for creating a coherent brand marketing strategy.
-Social media channels like Facebook, Instagram, and even LinkedIn can help a cleaning service provider to develop trust with potential clients, as well as create awareness and brand recognition.
+Social media channels like Facebook, Instagram, and even LinkedIn can help a cleaning service provider to develop trust with potential clients.
+Plus, they’re excellent tools for building awareness and brand recognition.